How To Be Productive

 Unfortunately, this approach meant that I was less sure of what I’d end up completing each day.
 It also required more discipline as I was no longer working against a specific deadline for each to-do item.

-If you don’t know where to start, start with the first approach as I did.
-I forces you to be productive, which I found essential when first starting.
-I do encourage you to test out both approaches however and stick with whichever works best for you (and of course if you find an alternate approach that works better, go for it).
+If you don’t know where to start, start with the first approach, as I did.
+I forces you to be productive, which I found essential when first starting out.
+I do encourage you to test out both approaches however, and stick with whichever combination of the two works best for you (and of course if you find an alternate approach that works better, go for it).

-Also know that productivity isn’t something you can master right away.
-It takes time to train yourself into the mindset so don’t be discouraged if it doesn’t work immediately.
-Start small, reward yourself for your successes and you’ll gradually start seeing improvements.
+It’s important to remember that productivity isn’t something you can master right away.
+It takes time to train yourself into the right mindset, so don’t be discouraged if you don’t get immediate results.
+Start small and reward yourself for your successes.
+You’ll get there.

 Table of Contents